bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Current plan

-# Clean up of current plan
+* Make efficient, such as removing extra classes, anchor extra text and underlines
 * Carousel doesn't change server side class name.
 Figure out better way to show server side class name.
-* Consolidate focus container and root container?
 * Confirm that carousel and lyric don't get torn down upon page change.
 * When verse in middle is selected, selected verse and verse bars are weird.

-# Current Gatsby fixes
-* Navigate to Gatsby page from dispatcher
 * Check that Overview, Carousel, and Lyric render well for all songs

-* Make efficient, such as removing extra classes, anchor extra text and underlines
-* Bugs that might be fixed.
-    * Can't change from song to logue.
-    * If home page and stored song is Cremated, doublespeaker lines are weird.
+# Next post-Gatsby work
 * URL replacement and redirects
     * useHistory doesn't work in Gatsby
 * Make sure routing verse and annotation indices work as well